kelseymara/Webmaster-Internship-2022/README.md

 - Collaborated closely with school division webmasters and interns to ensure ADA compliance and meet school division requirements.

+## Final Thoughts

-🚀 This internship has been an invaluable journey, providing me with my first hands-on experience in the tech industry beyond academia.
+- This internship has been an invaluable journey, providing me with my first hands-on experience in the tech industry beyond academia.
 Contributing to my local school division, where I grew up, added a profound sense of fulfillment to the process.